asathoor/twentyfifteen-child/README.md

 1. Create a page and let the slug be `timeline`.
 2. Don't add any content apart from the headline.
-3. Edit page-timeline.php according to your whit.
+3. Edit page-timeline.php according to your ideas for a timeline.

 ## Tip: Display the avatar / gravatar